rzeigler/waveguide/docs/modules/io.ts.md

 # interruptibleMask (function)

-Create an IO that is uninterruptible from a factory function.
+Create an interruptible region of execution.

-The factory receives a function that can be used to restore the interruptible state was to the that of the outer execution i.e. cut out a piece of the mask
+f will be invoked with a function that can restore the outer interruptible state within the resulting region, i.e. cutout a chunk of the mask

 **Signature**